Main Walk: 14¾ km (9.2 miles). Four hours 15 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 9 hours.

 Head towards the other side of The Gallops, passing to the right of the clump of trees ahead, where there is an information panel about Archaeology on Mickleham Downs.
 Veer right, turning away from the main length of The Gallops, to join a broad grassy path heading SW near the left-hand side of this long open area.
-100m from the clump of trees, fork left past a wooden post into the trees.
+100m from the clump of trees, fork left onto a grassy path into the trees.

 You are now following the route of Walk 1–49 (in reverse) down White Hill.
 The open spur on the other side of the valley is Juniper Top, one of the possible routes through Box Hill Country Park.

 Continue downhill on the path, heading SW again.
 In 150m the path bends left and goes steeply down a long flight of steps.
-At the bottom cross Headley Lane with care into Whitehill car park, entering Box Hill Country Park.
+At the bottom Headley Lane is popular with cyclists so take great care as you cross it.
+Go through Whitehill car park into Box Hill Country Park.